jages/openvalidation-docs/openvalidation-integration.md

 ![](.gitbook/assets/postman.PNG)

-If we set the value of the `Name`attribute to "**Hallo**", the corresponding error message is displayed in the response as required.
+If we set the value of the `name`attribute to "**Hallo**", the corresponding error message is displayed in the response as required.
 If we change the value, the error message no longer appears.
 Congratulations, you have just implemented your first validation rule!